YochaiKariv/Fall2023/explnation_problem_set_3.md

    - **Procedure**: Iteratively fine-tunes the model using a custom function, calculates loss, performs backpropagation, and updates weights.
    - **Tracking**: Logs loss and other metrics using Weights & Biases.

-#### Conclusion
-The script is a well-structured example of a typical deep learning workflow in PyTorch.
-It encompasses data handling, model application, custom function implementation, and integrates an external tool for experiment tracking.
-This script would be useful for someone learning about applying deep learning models to real-world datasets, particularly in image classification tasks.